I know, the title is pretty controversial for a travel blog, but hear me out.

 It’s only been since I got to New Zealand that I’ve started to accept the reasons I didn’t want to travel back in Glasgow.

-During my 8-month in Europe last year, I started thinking about Glasgow a lot.
+During my 8-months in Europe last year, I started thinking about Glasgow a lot.
 I was doing exactly what I’d hoped to do when I went to Glasgow: seeing as much of Europe as I possibly could.

 That brought back the regret.